-- 6.3 Pupils: all pupils should be willing to listen and ask questions whilst being aware that a variety of other views exist regarding moral issues related to RSE.
+- 6.3 Students: all students should be willing to listen and ask questions whilst being aware that a variety of other views exist regarding moral issues related to RSE.
 They will be expected to have a concern for, and accept responsibility for, his/her knowledge and understanding of his/her sexual development.
 The Wider Community: the school will make appropriate use of external agencies and their personnel.
-All outside speakers and visiting agencies will meet with Miss Blears to discuss content and delivery of sex education related to topics.
-They will be made aware of School's Relationship and Sex Education policy and be expected to work within it.
+All outside speakers and visiting agencies will meet with PSHE Co-ordinator to discuss content and delivery of sex education related to topics.
+They will be made aware of the School's Relationship and Sex Education policy and be expected to work within it.
 Visiting speakers will always be a way of enhancing the programme not as a substitute for it. - 6.4 Parents: recognising that parents are the primary educators of their children; the school will seek to support them in this task.
 We will ensure that parents are kept informed of RSE within the school, and of our expectations of their children. - 6.5 Governors: governors are consulted on the development of the policy and kept informed of RSE within the school.

-7.0 Delivery
+7.0 DELIVERY

-- 7.1 RSE will be taught as part of the timetabled curriculum in year 7,8 & 9 through the Religion and World Views (RAW) and Science curricula.
-It will also be enhanced through form time provision and Enrichment days.
-For pupils who are absent during these days catch up sessions will be provided. - 7.2 RSE is taught within the personal, social, health and economic (PSHE) education curriculum.
-Biological aspects of RSE are taught within the science curriculum, and other aspects are included in religion and world views (RAW).
+7.1 RSE will be taught as part of the timetabled PSHE curriculum in years 7-11, alongside the Science and RaW curricula.
+It will also be enhanced through enrichment days.
+For students who are absent during these days catch up sessions will be provided.

+7.2 RSE is taught within the personal, social, health and economic (PSHE) education curriculum.
+Biological aspects of RSE are taught within the science curriculum, and other aspects are included in religion and worldviews (RaW)..

 Pupils also receive stand-alone sex education sessions delivered by a trained health professional.

 RSE focuses on giving young people the information they need to help them develop healthy, nurturing relationships of all kinds including: